It (2017 film): Cast

 The leader of the group of kids known as the Losers Club, who vows to get revenge on the monster with the help of his friends.
-Denbrough losing his brother makes the battle against it a more personal crusade for him than any of the others.
+Bill losing his brother makes the battle against it a more personal crusade for him than any of the others.
 That and his stutter is what binds him to the group and transforms him into Big Bill, the leader.
-On the character of Denbrough, Muschietti stated: "Bill is like a ghost in his own home: nobody sees him because his parents can't get over Georgie's death."
-Ty Simpkins was considered for the role in Cary Fukunaga's production.
+On the character of Bill, Muschietti stated: "Bill is like a ghost in his own home: nobody sees him because his parents can't get over Georgie's death."
+Ty Simpkins was considered for the role in Cary Joji Fukunaga's production.
 On the description of his character, Lieberher remarked of Bill that: "He's very strong and never backs down.
 He does what he thinks is right and would do anything for the people that he loves."
 Lieberher spoke of influences such as YouTube and Colin Firth's performance in The King's Speech (2010) in assisting him to develop Bill's stutter, while researching and getting used to stuttering on certain words, certain syllables, certain letters and sounds.